-- Each student goes to another group full of other students who got the same topic part.
+- Each student goes to another group full of students who got the same topic.

 - The new group learns their part together, using all the resources given.

-- Each student then returns to their original groups and teaches their topic part .
+- Each student then returns to their original group and teaches their topic part.

-Giving this kind of ownership and responsibility to each student can really see them thrive!
+Giving each student this kind of ownership and responsibility can really see them thrive!

 2. Interactive Activities for Testing

-A pop quiz is also fun… well, it is as long as the students can get some of the answers.
-That is why designing your quizzes to the level of your classroom is important.
+A pop quiz is also fun… well, as long as the students get some of the answers.
+That is why designing your quizzes to the level of your classroom is essential.

-Some children, especially young ones who have only been in education for a few years, might feel anxiety as a result of quizzes, because they are comparable to tests.
-So this activity might be best left for children in Year 7 and up.
+Some children, especially young ones who have only been in education for a few years, might feel anxiety due to quizzes because they are comparable to tests.
+So this activity might be best for children in Year 7 and up.